Hiring Process Checklist Template

 Hi, [applicant]!

-Thanks for completing the Trainual subject and sending over your introduction!
+Thanks for completing the Trainual subject!

 I would love to move you forward to the next stage in our interview process: a quick chat with the hiring manager for this role, [the hiring manager].